sibson/ghinbox/README.md

     heroku config:get POSTMARK_INBOUND_ADDRESS

 You also might want to create an easily to remember email alias, rather than the random address Postmark provides.
-If so Postmark has [instructions here](http://developer.postmarkapp.com/developer-process-domain.html).
+Postmark has instructions to configure an alias using [Gmail](http://support.postmarkapp.com/article/785-configuring-a-custom-email-address-forward-with-gmail) or a [Custom Domain](http://developer.postmarkapp.com/developer-process-domain.html).

 # Development